1. What is the difference between Palos Verdes High School and Peninsula High School?

 18. Can I make my own club?

 Packets for chartering a club go out at the beginning of the school year.
 You must fill out a packet to start a new club or to renew an existing club.
 Pick up a packet in Room 301 and be sure you turn it in by the deadline.
-After that there is a club approval meeting with ASB.
-As the founder you would come to the meeting, discuss what you would like to do with your club and get approval from ASB to start or renew your club.
+Clubs may apply for charter at the beginning of the school year by filling out an application, and interviewing with ASB.
+All clubs, both new and renewal must apply and must interview.
 See Mrs. Maxfield if you have further questions.

 Live from 205 is a nationally recognized Broadcast Journalism Program that produces a twice weekly broadcast to the student body at PVHS.
 Visit www.livefrom205.com for more detailed information.